javiertuya/visual-assert/README.md

 - `setUseLocalAbsolutePath(boolean useLocalAbsolutePath)`: If set to true, the link with the differences file will include an file url with the absolute path to the file, useful when running tests from a development environment that allows links in the assertion messages (e.g. MS Visual Studio).
 - `setShowExpectedAndActual(boolean showExpectedAndActual)`: If set to true, the assert message will include the whole content of the exepcted and actual strings that are compared.

+Additionally, if the instance is `SoftVisualAssert`:
-- Note that when using `SoftVisualAssert` the constructor must be cast with `(VisualAssert)` to allow configuation using the above fluent methods.
+- The constructor must be cast to `(VisualAssert)` to allow configuation using the above fluent methods.
+- An additional setting method is available: `setCallStackLength(int length)`:
+  Sets the number of the call stack items that are shown when a soft assertion fails (default 1)

 ## Publish from a CI environment